ContactsExecutive Committee Secretary

 The primary objective of Annex IV is to increase our understanding of the environmental effects of ocean wave, tidal, and current energy development on the marine environment.
 The Annex aims to facilitate efficient government oversight of the development of ocean energy systems by expanding our baseline knowledge of environmental effects and monitoring methods.
 One of the primary goals of the Annex is to ensure that existing information and data on environmental monitoring (and, to the extent possible, practices for environmental mitigation) are more widely accessible to those in the industry; national, state, and regional governments; and the public.
 The Annex facilitates knowledge and information transfer through the final Annex IV Report and publicly accessible database of information.

-Between 2009-2012 Annex participants compiled and assessed information from existing and proposed environmental monitoring studies, and from ongoing research studies.
+In the initial phase of this project (2009-2012) Annex participants compiled and assessed information from existing and proposed environmental monitoring studies, and from ongoing research studies.
 Monitoring protocols and results were documented in a prescribed report format and lessons learned were identified.
 The Annex culminated in an accessible and searchable database and a comprehensive final Annex IV report published by the OES.
 The process was supported by experts from the Annex IV nations and beyond, coming together in two experts’ workshops and providing input, advice and review of draft products throughout the process.
 Greater understanding of the environmental effects and monitoring methods related to ocean energy will foster public acceptance and help to advance ocean energy technology.

 Identified potential environmental effects of ocean wave, tidal, and current energy systems; compiled existing monitoring information and identified high priority information gaps; designed and developed a smart and searchable database; and began to enter data.

 (a) Identified and reviewed valuable existing syntheses addressing ocean wave, tidal, or current energy systems;